-Classes are taught on a studio model, emulating, in so far as possible, the industry workplace environment with project-based assessment against industry skills standards and criteria.
+Classes are taught on a studio model, emulating the industry workplace environment, with project-based assessment against industry skills standards and criteria.
 Learning and practice are integrated and take place in the same space, so transitions between theory and practice are unhindered.

-AIE strives to maintain a student: teacher ratio of 20:1.
+AlE strives to maintain a student: teacher ratio of 25:1.
 Classes that grow larger than that ratio will see the addition of ancillary instructors to assist the primary teacher.